CUBRID/cubrid-manual/en/sql/dblink.rst

 Common Constraints
 ------------------

-*   The charset of the remote database used in DBLink supports only utf-8.
+*   The charset of the remote database must be unicode (utf-8).
-*   Table extension format (object@server)
+*   Table extension style (object@server)
         -   Supports only tables, views, and synonyms
         -   Serial, built-in functions, and stored functions are not supported.

-            (Example: sp_func() stored function of remote server (server1) cannot be used in sp_func@server1(arg1, …) format.)
+            (Example: stored function sp_func() of remote server (server1) cannot be used in sp_func@server1(arg1, …) format.)
-*   All functions of the SELECT query (built-in functions, stored functions, including SYSDATE), serial-related functions, and system constants all operate locally (if a function or serial is executed in a remote DB, the DBLINK statement must be used)
+*   All functions (stored functions, built-in functions including SYSDATE), serial-related functions and system constants in the SELECT query all operate locally.
+(If you need to execute a function or serial in a remote DB, you should use the DBLINK statement.)
-    For example, when a select query is made targeting the remote table as below, only the queries in DBLINK() among the rewritten queries are executed in the remote DB.
+    For example, when the select query for remote table is requested and the optimizer rewrite query as below, you look the queries in DBLINK() are only executed in the remote DB.

 .. code-block:: sql